nvtkaszpir/prusa-esp32-node-red-time-lapse/README.md

   and will not add them to video
 - rendered images and videos are not cleaned up, you must manage data dir on your own

-## TODO

-- ? script to process dumped flow and strip sensitive data with jq, so that it can be added to git safely

-- ? script to process flows from git with secrets.json to replace entries, also provide secrets.json.dist as an example for input with some comments

 ## NOT-TODO

 Things that will not going to happen: